Today's Bible Reading: Revelation 12

 Reflecting and Thinking

 Today's text picks up where the seventh trumpet concluded: "the kingdom of God has broken forth in the world."
-This second section of Revelation, beginning in Chapter 12, frequently uses the symbolism of personification, introduces the second scroll and the "rest of the story."
-In chapters 12-13, we encounter six personages represented in various ways-woman, man-child, Michael, dragon or Satan (already judged, based on the message of the first scroll in Rev. 1-11), a sea beast, and earth beast.
-One could wish that the "6+interlude+1" were more obvious-the student will have to decide to what extent this extended section (12-18) has parallels to the seals and trumpets (6-11).
-It does appear that in some way the introduction of the personages in the second scroll parallels the historical seals in the first scroll, and the parallel between the trumpets and the plagues is very clear.
+This second section of Revelation, beginning in Chapter 12, frequently uses the symbolism of personification, introduces the second scroll, and tells the "rest of the story."
+In Chapters 12-13, we encounter six personages described in various ways -- a woman, a man-child, Michael, the dragon or Satan (already having been judged, based on the message of the first scroll in Rev. 1-11), a sea beast, and an earth beast.
+The reader will discover that this extended section (Rev. 12-18) has parallels to the seals and trumpets (Rev. 6-11).
+The introduction of the personages in the second scroll may remind us of the historical seals in the first scroll, and the parallels between the trumpets and the plagues is easily seen.

-The identity of the four personages in Chapter 12 are symbols.
-The identity of the four is easy with the exception of the woman (who likely represents the people of God).
+The four personages in Chapter 12 are symbols.
+The identity of the four is easy with the exception of the woman.
 The child is the Christ, we know Michael the archangel from other Bible passages, and the dragon is Satan.
 The woman is a representative of God and his eternal purpose, perhaps symbolizing the people of God.
-Having made these identifications, one must realize that the events described are figurative ways of communicating God's plan and purpose, the conflict, God's protection, and God's judgment.
+Having made these identifications, one must realize that the events described are figurative or symbolic ways of communicating God's plan, the conflict, God's protection, and God's judgment.

-All of these concepts are reflected in today's poetic text.
-In summary, one might say that the first scroll showed the victory of God's kingdom over all opposing forces and enemies, while the purpose of the second scroll is to show specifically the victory of God over Rome.
+All of these ideas are reflected in today's poetic selected text.
+In summary, one could say that the first scroll showed the victory of God's kingdom over all opposing forces and enemies, while the purpose of the second scroll is to show specifically the victory of God over Rome.
 But that is getting ahead and anticipating "the rest of the story."

 In what sense are the appearances of the woman and the dragon "signs"?
 What are they signs of?
 How can the writer say that the things mentioned in 12:10 have already come?
-How do you respond to this description of why Satan continues to battle against God's people even after the cross declares his defeat?
-What attitudes are suggested by the declarations in today's text are most encouraging to you?
+How do you respond to this explanation of why Satan continues to battle against God's people even after the cross declares his defeat?
+What parts of today's text are most encouraging to you?